-Having established that ELR increases early life human capital, we next test whether increased human capital increases the value of a child's labor.
-Appendix Table A1 reports results from hedonic regressions of child wages (conditional on working for pay) in the IHDS 2012 on height for age (measured in z-scores) and lagged test scores.
-Because we include lagged test scores, the sample only includes children aged 15-17 in 2012, since lagged test scores are only available for children 8-11 in the 2005 survey.
-For both measures of human capital, we find a strong positive association between early human capital and child wages.
-Both height and test scores are associated with increases in wages: a 1 sd increase in height for age is associated with a 4% increase in wages, while a child who answers one more math question correctly receives a 5% higher wage.
-While we caution that these regressions should not be interpreted as causal measures of the effect of human capital on the opportunity cost of schooling, these descriptive results are consistent with greater human capital increasing the opportunity cost of schooling.
+Having established that ELR increases early life human capital, we next explore whether greater human capital is associated with greater child productivity.
+While productivity is hard to observe in most cases, we observe a proxy for productivity - wages - for the selected sample of children who work for wages.
+We focus on test scores and height as observable proxies for human capital - which are likely to be correlated with human capital (including health) more broadly.
+Appendix Table A1 reports results from hedonic regressions of child wages (conditional on working for pay) in the IHDS 2012 on height and lagged test scores.
+The substantial reduction in the sample size in column 3 is due to the fact that we use test scores from the first round of the survey as a control.
+This restricts us to children aged 15-17 in 2012 because test scores were only collected for children 8-11 in the first (2005) wave of the survey.

+For both measures of human capital, we find a strong positive association between early human capital and child wages: a 1 sd (18 cm) increase in height is associated with a 11% increase in wages, while a child who answers one more math question correctly receives a 5% higher wage.
+While we caution that, due to selection into working, these regressions should not be interpreted as causal measures of the effect of human capital on the opportunity cost of schooling, these descriptive results are consistent with greater human capital increasing the opportunity cost of schooling.
 While wages provide us with a useful observable measure of productivity, the same mechanisms are likely to be important for children who work without wages (e.g., on family farms).
 Though we cannot observe marginal products in these cases, it is still likely that labor productivity grows with human capital.